otrv4/otrv4/otrv4.md

      * Otherwise:
        * Sets `Y` and `y` as `our_ecdh`: the ephemeral ECDH keys.
        * Sets `B` as  and `b` as `our_dh`: the ephemeral 3072-bit DH keys.
-   * Retrieves his corresponding User Profile from local storage, by using the 'User Profile Indentifier' attached to the Non-Interactive-Auth message.
+   * Retrieves his corresponding Client Profile from local storage, by using the 'Client Profile Indentifier' attached to the Non-Interactive-Auth message.
-     * If this 'User Profile Identifier' does not correspond to any User Profile on local storage:
+     * If this 'Client Profile Identifier' does not correspond to any Client Profile on local storage:
        * Aborts the DAKE.
    * Retrieves his corresponding Prekey Profile from local storage, by using the 'Prekey Profile Indentifier' attached to the Non-Interactive-Auth